Skip to main content

 Currency Risk - Non Base Currency Share Class

-Non-base currency share classes may or may not be hedged to the base currency of the Fund.
+: Non-base currency share classes may or may not be hedged to the base currency of the Fund.
 Changes in exchange rates will have an impact on the value of shares in the Fund which are not denominated in the base currency.
-Where hedging strategies are employed, they may not be fully effective.
+Where hedging structures are in place, they aim to reduce but may not fully eliminate currency risk.

 Equity